 This new role has given him the "opportunity to take care of unfinished business" and given him time to write and reflect.
 He calls it a labor of love.
 "I'd do it for free if I could afford it—that's been true of my whole career," he adds.

 QLF is an organization built on relationships, he says.
 "It's a hard sell unless you've had familiarity with it.
 Keep your friends and relations connected."
 He mentions numerous Tafties who've supported him in QLF's work along the way.
-Former headmaster John Esty, when he was at Rockefeller Brothers Fund, and Bob Poole '50 both directed him early in his career, and many 1965 classmates and alumni from other classes have supported him all along.
+Former Headmaster John Esty, when he was at Rockefeller Brothers Fund, and Bob Poole '50 both directed him early in his career, and many 1965 classmates and alumni from other classes have supported him all along.

 The organization works locally, but ties into big environmental initiatives and brings them into communities.
 "It sounds simple," he says, "but no one was doing it then—community-based conservation."

 "Larry Morris is an outstanding choice for the 2019 Alumni Medal.
 His life has been dedicated to the protection of critical and irreplaceable natural resources and the education of people, young and old, about the importance of that mission.
 His leadership has also transformed the QLF into an organization of international prominence, with influence far beyond its home communities.
-It is an honor to bestow the award upon Larry this year."—Holcombe Green '87, outgoing chair of the Horace Dutton Taft Alumni Medal Committee
+It is an honor to bestow the award upon Larry this year."—Holcombe Green '87, trustee and outgoing chair of the Horace Dutton Taft Alumni Medal Committee

 That connection between community and conservation was not obvious at first, he says.
 The QLF team began with a focus on service and community and gradually found a niche among conservation organizations—developing local support for conservation initiatives—something not many nonprofits were doing back in the early '80s.